chasefromm21/TouchID-Settings-For-non-TouchID-devices/README.md

 • Replace the iconCache with TouchID (no space) instead of Passcode.

-• Save and close out, kill the Settings app in order for changes to take affect and be applied accordingly.
+• Save and close out of iFile, and kill the Settings app and re-launch the Settings app and in order for changes to take affect and be applied accordingly.
+You should then see the Touch ID & Passcode settings be displayed accordingly.

-That should help you get the Settings app (with no functionality at all and is just for looks and for play) to display Touch ID settings on a non-Touch ID device via this plist hack.
+So that should help you get the Settings app (with no functionality at all and is just for looks and for play) to display Touch ID settings on a non-Touch ID device via this plist hack.

 Demo: https://twitter.com/p0sin2018/status/1026122161226956802